devsecops808/harnesscd-example-apps/simple-website/harness-config/README.md

 This directory contains Harness CD pipeline configurations for deploying the Sock Shop microservices demo application to Kubernetes.

-The following deployment strategies are available:
+The following deployment strategies are available for this service:
-- Canary Deployment: `canary-pipeline.yml`
-- Blue-Green Deployment: `bluegreen-pipeline.yml`
 - Rolling Deployment: `rolling-pipeline.yml`

 These pipelines use the same environment and infrastructure definitions as the guestbook example.